 Sr. Business Analytics Architect

-Greetings everyone and welcome to this latest installment of the Senturus knowledge Series today.
-We’re very excited to be presenting on the topic of using new Cognos KPI capabilities and relative time structures.
+Greetings and welcome to this latest installment of the Senturus Knowledge Series.
+Today we’re very excited to be presenting on the topic of using new Cognos KPI capabilities and relative time structures.

-It will include a live demo and a how-to of two great new features in Cognos analytics version 11.1 Couple housekeeping items before we get into the meat of the presentation you’ll be looking at the GoToWebinar control panel, which you can restore or minimize using the orange arrow.
+It will include a live demo and a how-to of two great new features in Cognos Analytics version 11.1.
+A couple of housekeeping items before we get into the meat of the presentation you’ll be looking at the GoToWebinar control panel, which you can restore or minimize using the orange arrow.
 All the microphones are muted out of courtesy to our presenters, but we encourage you to enter any questions you might have in the question section of the control panel.

 We do our best to answer all of the questions live here.
 Any questions that were unable to answer for whatever reason we will complete we keep a log of all the questions and we will answer them via the question log and we will post those along with the presentation and the recording on our website which brings us logically to the next slide where everyone asks, how do I get the presentation or can I get the presentation in the answer is an unabashedly?
 Yes.
 You can visit our resource library at senturus.com/resources.

 We encourage you to bookmark that as it has tons of great content including the deck, the question log and a recording of our presentation today.
 So our agenda for today after some brief introductions will get into the Cognos 11.1.4 new KPI widget and the relative time modeling will do a little overview after that of Senturus.
 For those of you who may be new to us and stick around for some great additional almost entirely free resources as well as the always informational Q&A.